dluniewska/employee-hub/README.md

 ## Target customers

-- Small and medium size companies in a need of a tool
+- Small and medium size companies in a need of a centralized database with employees' data

+## License

+One-time license purchase, software to be installed on company's server.

 ## Software requirements specification